unison-code/unison/README.md

 Source-level documentation is also available for the core Haskell modules of Unison (`MachineIR.Base`, `Unison.Base`, and `Unison.Target.API`).
-To generate this documentation in HTML format, just run:
+To generate this documentation in HTML format and open it with a web browser, just run:

 ```
 make doc